Table of Contents

 We did take the basic subscription and have a piece edited.
 We deliberately infused a number of errors, in order to assess editor proficiency.
 We received the document back within our time requirements, but, unfortunately, there were some glaring omissions.
 We did not, for example, have a thesis statement, and this was not even addressed.
 Mechanical errors were found and corrected.

 We can say that Kibin is not a fraud or scam.
 However, we have concerns about the expertise of at least the editor assigned to our project.
 We were also able to cancel our subscription, although the process is difficult and time-consuming.

 We could find no Kibin.com BBB membership.

 In looking at pros & cons of this service, we find that they are a bit pricey for the services they offer, the website is not user friendly, and there is only minimal method of contact.
 Further, the requirement for a subscription is sprung on visitors as a surprise.
+We suggest students to look for the best essay writing service websites only.
 At this time, we don’t really recommend the service, and give it a rating of “Fair to Poor.”